alexpsimone/shop-cat/README.md

 - [x] Allow user to add discrete steps to their procedure.
 - [x] User will be able to link to references to specific steps in their procedures.
     - [ ] References can link to YouTube videos using the YouTube API.
-- [ ] User will be able to create general informational pages that are linked to specific cars, not procedures.

 #### 3.0